 Help with food

 There are times when people struggle to afford food.
 Perhaps they've lost their job or have received an unexpected bill when on a low income.
-If you find yourself in this position, there is support available:
+If you find yourself in this position, there is support available which could include:

 You can use your card to buy: